nyaruka/ezconf/README.md

 		NumWorkers:    32,
 	}

-	// create our ezConf object and read all our settings ezConf := ezconf.New(
+	// create our loader object, configured with configuration struct (must be a pointer), our name
+	// and description, as well as any files we want to search for loader := ezconf.NewLoader(
 		config,
 		"courier", "Courier - a fast message broker for IP and SMS messages", []string{"courier.toml"},
 	)

-	ezConf.MustReadAll()
+	// load our configuration, exiting if we encounter any errors loader.MustLoad()

-	// our settings will now be in our config, if any error occurred, then we will exit
+	// our settings have now been loaded into our config struct fmt.Printf("Final Settings:\n%+v\n", *config)
-	// with a description of the error and sample usage. fmt.Printf("Final Settings:\n%+v\n", *config)

-	// if we wish we can additionally validate our config using our favorite validation library }
+	// if we wish we can also validate our config using our favorite validation library }
 ```